Comprehensive sexuality curriculum was not to impose sex edu on Ghanaians – UNESCO Sec-Gen

 The Secretary-General of the Ghana Commission for UNESCO, Ama Serwah Nerquaye Tetteh has clarified issues bordering on the comprehensive sexuality curriculum which angered a cross section of Ghanaians some two years ago.

-“No one as far as UNESCO and other UN bodies are concerned is intending to do so.
-The National Council for Curriculum and Assessment (NACCA), came out clearly to say, that was not the intention,” she said.
+“No one as far as UNESCO and other UN bodies are concerned are intending to do so.
+The National Council for Curriculum and Assessment (NACCA), they came out clearly to say, that was not the intention,” she said.

 She noted that the “decision table” has representatives from the Christian Council and the Muslim council who make sure that decisions made are in conformity with the country’s culture and laws.